kubedb/docs/docs/guides/kafka/quickstart/overview/connectcluster/index.md

   connectClusterRef:
     name: connectcluster-quickstart
     namespace: demo
-  terminationPolicy: WipeOut
+  deletionPolicy: WipeOut
 ```

 Here,

 - `spec.configSecret` - is the name of the secret containing the connector configuration.
 - `spec.connectClusterRef` - is the name of the ConnectCluster instance that the connector will run on.
 This is an appbinding reference of the ConnectCluster instance.
-- `spec.terminationPolicy` - specifies what KubeDB should do when a user try to delete Connector CR.
-Termination policy `WipeOut` will delete the connector from the ConnectCluster when the Connector CR is deleted.
-If you want to keep the connector after deleting the Connector CR, you can set the termination policy to `Delete`.
+- `spec.deletionPolicy` - specifies what KubeDB should do when a user try to delete Connector CR.
+Deletion policy `WipeOut` will delete the connector from the ConnectCluster when the Connector CR is deleted.
+If you want to keep the connector after deleting the Connector CR, you can set the deletion policy to `Delete`.

 Now, create the `Connector` CR that is shown above: